cube-drone/build-a-the-web-presentation/README.md

 * GET /login     => fn login_page()
 * POST /login    => fn login()
 ```

-Just... some kind of mapping between URL paths and the functions that are responsible for responding to requests for that path.
+Just...  a mapping between URL paths and the functions that are responsible for responding to requests for that path.

-How these functions operate can vary wildly from environment to environment, but ultimately they are responsible for taking a request and converting it into a response.
+How these functions operate can vary wildly from environment to environment, but ultimately they're responsible for taking a request and converting it into a response.

 Uh, PHP is kind of a funny special case in this sense, because, at least the way I remember it, PHPs routing is automatic - you have PHP files in a file tree and the server automatically routes requests to the file matching the query - so, if you have `GET /home/register.php` then it's going to look in your PHP folder for `/home/register.php` and execute whatever it finds there.